priera/not_hot/README.md

 > $cd build
 > $cmake ..
 > $make

-You can also use KDevelop to do all this process through a graphical user interface.

 To run the compiler on a file called "test.cl", from the directory "buid", type: